-Resources to help facility and property management professionals run more efficient buildings and facilities.
+Resources to help economic development and site selection professionals connect with new places and locations.
 The archive for Employment articles.

 The percentage of working veterans reporting underemployment or low-paying job increased to 31 percent from 23 percent last year, according to the CareerBuilder Veterans Day Job Forecast.